The two-dimensional Gabor function adapted to natural image statistics: A model of simple-cell receptive fields and sparse structure in images: Model

-Although it is the basis functions that are chosen to have a Gabor form, receptive fields (given by a Gabor-filter response instead of a Gabor-basis image reconstruction) are similar in form to the basis functions \citep{olshausen96}; and have essentially the same orientation, location, and spatial frequency tuning \citep{hyvarinenbook}.
-In the following work, I therefore assume that receptive field parameters and basis function parameters are equivalent.
+It is important to note that I have chosen a set of basis functions to be 2D Gabor functions.
+However, a simple cell's receptive field is determined from the response of a Gabor \emph{filter} \citep{daugman85,jones}.
+It is demonstrated in \cite{olshausen96} that simple-cell receptive-field profiles are very similar in form to learned basis functions.
+Further, in \cite{hyvarinenbook}, it is shown that simple-cell receptive-field profiles actually correspond to low-pass-filtered basis functions with the same orientation, location, and spatial frequency tuning properties.
+In the following work, I therefore assume the parameters describing receptive-field profiles are equivalent to the parameters describing basis functions.

-For a given set of values for the five Gabor parameters at each pixel location, the Gabor Model from Eqs.~(\ref{gen}), (\ref{dic1}) and (\ref{dic2}) could now be used to construct a complete (or overcomplete) set of basis functions.
-However, to find parameter values consistent with the statistics of natural images, a set of learning rules must be derived.
-This is carried out in the next section (Section 2.1), which is not essential for understanding the remainder of this work.
+A learning rule for adjusting the Gabor-function parameters must now be derived.
+This is carried out in the Appendix and makes use of the EM algorithm \citep{dempster}.
+In the E step, the value of $a({\bf{r}})$ is inferred given ${\boldsymbol{\theta}}({\bf{r}}^{\prime})$ and $I({\bf{r}})$ using its MAP estimate:

+In the M step, each Gabor-function parameter $\theta_{i}({\bf{r}})$ is then adjusted according to the update rule:

+where $\hat{a}({\bf{r}})$ comes from the E step, $\hat{r}({\bf{r}}^{\prime})$ is the residual error, and the expectation is an average over a batch of images.
+There are some additional update steps required due to the MAP approximation (see Appendix for details).
+Results from applying these learning rules are discussed in the next section.